 - Works with DC and AC plugins

-- Has remote control problems although manageable
+- Has remote control problems, although manageable

-- Specs and Features
+Specs and Features:

-- Has a built-in DVD player
+- It has a built-in DVD player

 - Has built-in speakers

-- Has a maximum resolution of 1920×1080 and maximum output power of 3Wx2
+- It has a maximum resolution of 1920×1080 and maximum output power of 3Wx2

 - Has noise reduction, 3D De-Interlace, and 3D Comb Filter